 In order for children to feel safe and secure they need to know that their parents are in charge.

-“Some parents who grew up in an authoritarian environment might lean toward being less restrictive with their children giving them more freedom than they know how to handle, which can lead to disappointment for both parents and child, ” said Ms. Niel.
+“Some parents who grew up in an authoritarian environment might lean toward being less restrictive with their children, giving them more freedom than they know how to handle, which can lead to disappointment for both parents and child, ” Niel said.
 “It is critical for parents to understand that children need their parents to be authoritative, which means they are in control, setting limits and putting appropriate boundaries in place.
-Children who grow up in authoritative homes are constantly making decisions, which teach them how to be responsible for themselves.
+Children who grow up in authoritative homes are constantly making decisions which teach them how to be responsible for themselves.
 Children need to know that within the boundaries they can move freely, but outside the boundaries it can be dangerous.”

 Parenting is a 24/7 job requiring the tenacity of a lion and the gentleness of a lamb.
 While the job may be exhausting, there is no excuse for not stepping up to the plate when it comes to taking responsibility for your children.

-“When children act out there is usually a reason,” said Ms. Niel.
+“When children act out there is usually a reason,” Niel said.
 “Instead of getting frustrated, parents need to become super sleuths.
 Ask yourself these questions: What is happening that makes them feel like they need to do this?
-What is it that the child is lacking?
+What is the child lacking?
 It is almost like they have a hole in their bucket and you have to figure out how to plug the hole by giving them what they need.
 Watching what they do throughout the day will help you get in touch with who they are and what they need most from you.”

 Set limits and stick to them.
 A young lady said to her mother, “You would kill me if I got pregnant wouldn’t you?”
 The mother thought for a moment knowing that she would never hurt her child and then turned to her and said, “Yes, I would kill you.”
 Every so often during her high school years the daughter would pose this question to her mom to which she would receive the same response.
 Knowing the limits and her mom’s expectations of her helped keep her on track through high school and on into college.